96boards/website/src/content/projects/braceyourself/braceyourself.md

 ---
 title: Brace Yourself
+description: >-
-description: This guide will walk you through the steps required to build an "S.O.S.“, a bracelet that works as an emergency call in situations of imminent risk.
+  This guide will walk you through the steps required to build an "S.O.S.“, a bracelet that works as an emergency call in situations of imminent risk.
 Its use is targeted for people that tend to go to places like bars, malls and restaurants frequently; it is a bracelet with a sensor that sends an alarm and its location to the security guards of the place to a certain beacon when a particular sequence is applied to the sensor.
 images:
-  - BraceYourself_FrontPage.png
+  - ./_images/BraceYourself_FrontPage.png
-  - BraceYourself_Video_Demo.png
+  - ./_images/BraceYourself_Video_Demo.png
-  - BraceYourself_Video_Presentation.png
+  - ./_images/BraceYourself_Video_Presentation.png
-image: ../../assets/images/projects/braceyourself-thumb.png
+# image: ../../assets/images/projects/braceyourself-thumb.png
 image_name: braceyourself-thumb.png
 image_thumb: braceyourself-thumb.png
 categories:
   - dragonboard410c
   - IoT
-slug: projects/BraceYourself/
+slug: braceyourself/
-layout: ../../layouts/Project.astro
 ---

 # Brace Yourself

 This guide will walk you through the steps required to build an "S.O.S.“, a bracelet that works as an emergency call in situations of imminent risk.
 Its use is targeted for people that tend to go to places like bars, malls and restaurants frequently; it is a bracelet with a sensor that sends an alarm and its location to the security guards of the place to a certain beacon when a particular sequence is applied to the sensor.